 With a complex simulation you may want to summaries your simulation at different levels.
-Achieve this by creating Sub-Processes and Sub-Processes within Sub Processes…..to any level of depth you require.
+Achieve this by creating a sub-process and a sub-process within a sub-process…..to any level of depth you require.

-All the objects inside the box are moved to the new Sub Process and are replaced on the parent window by a single icon.
+All the objects inside the box are moved to the new sub-process window and are replaced on the parent window by a single icon.

-You can open a Sub Process by clicking on its icon.
-When a Sub-Process is closed and the mouse moves over its icon the mouse arrow changes to a special shape to indicate than the icon represents a window and not a single simulation object.
+You can open a sub-process by clicking on its icon.
+When a sub-process is closed and the mouse moves over its icon, the mouse arrow changes to a special shape to indicate than the icon represents a sub-process and not a single simulation object.

-To change the icon used to represent a window or the title displayed on the window: Click the Sub-Processes close box (just once so the menu appears) choose the Details options.
+To change the icon used to represent a sub-process or the title displayed on the window, right-click and select 'Window Properties'.

 A sub-process can also be used to create Components.
 Open the sub-process and then click on the Simul8 logo in the top left corner.
 This will open the System Menu, offering the option to 'Create Component', similar to the right click option normally used.